 - (5) Places of Worship and Providers of Religious Services and Cultural Ceremonies.
-Beginning at 8:00 a.m. on June 19, 2020, places of worship may hold in-person religious services and cultural ceremonies, subject to applicable guidance issued by the State of California (https://covid19.ca.gov/pdf/guidance-places-of-worship.pdf) and the County of Alameda incorporated into this Appendix C-1 by this reference, and in accordance with the following: - a.
+Places of worship may hold in-person religious services and cultural ceremonies, subject to applicable guidance issued by the State of California (https://covid19.ca.gov/pdf/guidance-places-of-worship.pdf) and the County of Alameda incorporated into this Appendix C by this reference, and any additional restrictions issued by the State, and in accordance with the following: - a.
 Providers of religious services and cultural ceremonies are strongly encouraged to continue to provide streaming services to allow remote participation by vulnerable populations and those that choose not to come in person to services and ceremonies. - b.
-In-person religious services and cultural ceremonies may be held indoors and outdoors, provided that the number of attendees does not exceed 100 persons, or 25 percent of the capacity of the area in which the gatherings take place (e.g., the nave of the church or an outdoor enclosure), whichever is less.
-Providers of religious services and cultural ceremonies are strongly encouraged to limit in-person participation to outdoor services and smaller numbers, e.g., as little as 25 or fewer.
+In-person religious services and cultural ceremonies may be held outdoors, provided that the number of attendees does not exceed 100 persons, or 25 percent of the capacity of the area in which the gatherings take place, whichever is less.
+Providers of religious services and cultural ceremonies are strongly encouraged to limit in-person participation smaller numbers, e.g., as little as 25 or fewer.
+In-person religious services and cultural ceremonies may not be held indoors, by order of the State of California. - c.

-c.
 In-person religious services and cultural ceremonies can involve extended periods of close contact, increasing the risk of transmission of COVID-19 at these events.
 As such, it is recommended that event organizers consider maintaining contact information of attendees at services or ceremonies and that this information be kept by the event's organizer for at least 21 days after the event.
 The purpose of this recommendation is to assist ACPHD with effective contact tracing in case of an outbreak that may have affected people attending the event.